bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 ## Supported Platforms

-We support running a full node on `Mac OS X`and `Linux`.
+We support running a full node on `Mac OS X`, `Linux`, and `Windows`.

 ## Suggested Requirements

 ### Fullnode
-- VPS running recent versions of Mac OS X or Linux.
+- VPS running recent versions of Mac OS X, Linux, or Windows.
 - **IMPORTANT** 2T GB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms. (if start with snap/fast sync, it will need NVMe SSD)
 - 16 cores of CPU and 64 gigabytes of memory (RAM).
 - Suggest m5zn.3xlarge instance type on AWS, c2-standard-16 on Google cloud.
 - A broadband Internet connection with upload/download speeds of 5 megabyte per second

 ### Validator
-- VPS running recent versions of Mac OS X or Linux.
+- VPS running recent versions of Mac OS X, Linux, or Windows.
 - **IMPORTANT** 2T GB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms
 - 16 cores of CPU and 64 gigabytes of memory (RAM)
 - Suggest m5zn.3xlarge instance type on AWS, or c2-standard-16 on Google cloud.
 - A broadband Internet connection with upload/download speeds of 10 megabyte per second

-## Settings

 ## Steps to Run a Fullnode